Q: Where can I find the Student Practice Rule?

 Q: If I want to register and I am eligible, how do I go about doing so?

-A: In order to register under the new Student Practice Rule, you must submit a request to Dean Barger in writing (email is sufficient), along with a signed copy of the Student Practice Act Oath.
+A: In order to register under the new Student Practice Rule, you must complete your request online on the Student Action Request form, with a signed copy of the Student Practice Act Oath.
 The Oath is available on the Forms page here.
 The Georgia Bar has requested that submissions from schools be “in bulk” rather than one at a time.
-Therefore, Dean Barger will not be able to accommodate individual requests for certification.
+Therefore, Dean Walker-Cash will not be able to accommodate individual requests for certification.
 She will be submitting certifications to the Bar one time at the beginning of each of the fall and spring semesters (i.e., two times per academic year).
 She will email the student body the submission dates in advance.
-Once Dean Barger receives your signed Oath and has confirmed that you are eligible for certification, she will send you a link to fill out some additional information.
-Once you have done so, your part in the process is complete.
-Dean Barger will submit the certifications to the Bar on the date she has sent out by email to the student body.
-The Office of Bar Admissions will issue each registered student a registration number, which they will send to Dean Barger on a Certificate of Registration.
-Dean Barger will have those certificates distributed to students upon receipt from the Bar (approximately 2 -10 days after the submission date).
+Once Dean Walker-Cash receives your signed Oath and completed request form, your part in the process is complete.
+Dean Walker-Cash will submit the certifications to the Bar on the date she has sent out by email to the student body.
+The Office of Bar Admissions will issue each registered student a registration number, which they will send to Dean Walker-Cash on a Certificate of Registration.
+Dean Walker-Cash will have those certificates distributed to students upon receipt from the Bar (approximately 2 -10 days after the submission date).
 Only upon your receipt of the Certificate of Registration will the registration process be final.
 It will be up to your individual employer/supervisor whether to accept your Certificate of Registration.

 Q: Do I have to re-register if I am already certified under the old Third-Year Student Practice Rule?